 10 C is… a shared workspace where social change happens.

 10 C is… a vibrant place where you can informally connect.

 10C Shared Space is the hub for community changemakers in Guelph.
-We are a platform for those working across sectors and engaging in collaborative work to improve our community.
+We are a not for profit social enterprise creating a platform for those working across sectors and engaging in collaborative work to improve our community.
 Our tangible offering is downtown coworking and event meeting space, offering students, professionals and researchers working within Guelph a place to gather, exchange ideas and work for change.
 Our immeasurable benefits extend to the deepening of community relationships, the opening of new opportunities, and discovery of new ways to solve problems.
 People work, meet, eat, create and brainstorm together at 10C.

 INVEST IN COMMUNITY

 10C is creating Social and Financial Returns.
 Learn more about the 10C Community Bonds.